Our Boys (miniseries)

-Our Boys (הנערים, فتیان) is an American-Israeli television miniseries created by Hagai Levi, Joseph Cedar, and Tawfik Abu-Wael.
-The series focuses on the story of the kidnapping and murder of Mohammed Abu Khdeir.
+Our Boys (הנערים, فتیان) is an American-Israeli television miniseries created by Hagai Levi, Joseph Cedar and Tawfik Abu-Wael.
+It focuses on the kidnapping and murder of Mohammed Abu Khdeir, it's investigation and the aftermath.

+It stars Shlomi Elkabetz, Jony Arbid, Adam Gabay, Or Ben-Melech, Ruba Blal Asfour, Eyal Shikartzi, Lior Ashkenazi and Noa Koler.

-The ten-episode series premiered on August 12, 2019, on HBO.
+The ten episodes premiered in the United States on August 12, 2019, on HBO.
 It is a co-production between HBO and Keshet Studios.